denoland/fresh-wordpress-themes/README.md

 The website runs at http://localhost:8000/

-The WordPress dashboard runs at http://localhost/wp-admin.
+The WordPress dashboard runs at http://localhost/wp-admin (username: `user`,
+password: `password`).
 You can create, modify, and manage the contents there.

 - source: [./blog](./blog)
 - online live demo: https://wp-blog-example.deno.dev/